ryanliang000/xevent/README.md

 - dispatchxevent

-there is an example in test.c.
+## there is an example of the interface using
+in file test.c